Dejan Ljubičić

-Dejan Ljubičić (born 8 October 1997) is an Austrian professional footballer who plays as a midfielder for Bundesliga club 1.
-FC Köln and the Austria national team.
+Dejan Ljubičić (born 8 October 1997) is an Austrian professional footballer who plays as a midfielder for HNL club Dinamo Zagreb and the Austria national team.

 International career

 Ljubičić was born in Austria to Bosnian Croat parents from Busovača.
 He debuted for the Austria national team in a 2–0 2022 FIFA World Cup qualification win over the Faroe Islands on 9 October 2021.

 Personal life

 In August 2021, he was sentenced for throwing bottles at a mosque in Kiseljak three years earlier.
 He had to pay a fine of 1,000 BAM or serve ten days in prison.

-His younger brother Robert plays for Dinamo Zagreb.
+His younger brother Robert plays for AEK Athens.